 Think about a word or a short sentence you want to say, draw its outline and fill it with coffee beans.
 This work requires patience, but the result is always worth it.

-Something like “It’s Saturday morning, I’ve got a huge mug of cappuccino and a lot of time to be lazy” is enough.
+So how do you create coffee images that say, “It’s Saturday morning, I’ve got a huge mug of cappuccino and a lot of time to be lazy”?

-I’ve got a huge mug of cappuccino.
+I’ve got a large mug of cappuccino.
 This one’s easy.
 Get your coffee.
-Get something with your coffee to call it a breakfast.
-A doughnut, a croissant or maybe a bowl of cookies.
+Get something with your coffee to call it breakfast—a doughnut, a croissant, or maybe a bowl of cookies.

 I’ve got time to be lazy.
 Good, but what does it mean visually?
 What are you going to do with your weekend?
 Will you spend it reading?

-Or will you decide to practice drawing and paint a watercolour sketch right inside your favourite coffee shop?
+Or will you decide to practice drawing and paint a watercolor sketch right inside your favourite coffee shop?
 Will you just look at the sky from your balcony counting clouds?

 And voila!
-You have all you need to imagine the picture, get your props, arrange a composition and take a shot.
+You have all you need to create the picture.
+Now get your props, arrange a composition, and take your coffee photos!

 Now, pick your own simple story.
 Think of time and event.

 Where are you?
 What are you doing?
-Can you tell what time is it?
+Can you tell what time it is?
 And, above all, what does it mean visually?

 Coffee photography is not about the drink (I know, I’ve said it before).

-It’s about your favourite books and movies, about your dreams, about you.
+It’s about your favourite books and movies, your dreams, even you.
 Take it to the next level and tell stories of your own.

-You can step up your storytelling game.
-Make a cup of coffee your lead actor, imagine yourself a director giving orders to coffee beans and cookies.
+You can step up your storytelling game when it comes to coffee photography.
+Make a cup of coffee, your lead actor, imagine yourself a director giving orders to coffee beans and cookies.
 A director who tries to say something to their audience.

 In the first case, picture your coffee as a life-saving liquid, a magical potion of strength.
 Or maybe as something that lets you wake up in the morning, that leads you out of the maze of tangled thoughts.

 Gather a bunch of empty coffee cups around a piece of completed work.
-A painting, a script, a sculpture or an architectural blueprint.
+It could be a painting, a script, a sculpture, or an architectural blueprint.
 Show that was your alter-ego created during a marathon of working enthusiasm and inspiration.

-Maybe you can draw a blueprint of a Rube Goldberg Machine and use a coffee cup as the key element.
+Maybe you can draw a blueprint of a Rube Goldberg Machine and use a coffee cup as the critical element.

-My favourite way to come up with ideas for still life photography is to think of a character, a hero for my story.
-A reader, a stargazer, a pirate, an architect or a watchmaker.
+My favourite way to come up with ideas for still life photography is to think of a character for my story.
+It could be anything from a stargazer, to a pirate or a watchmaker.

 Anyone who can have a cup of coffee may be a leading actor in your story.
 Pick someone with a little spark of adventure inside.
 Say, your hero is a writer.
 What will they do?
 Will they spend a sleepless night looking for a new plot twist at the bottom of a coffee cup?

-Or your hero is a wizard’s apprentice, learning how to levitate things.
+What if your hero is a wizard’s apprentice, learning how to levitate things?
 What would an apprentice use for practice?
-Something simple and affordable, sure.
-A coffee cup!
+Something simple and affordable: A coffee cup!

-Your hero is a steampunk engineer.
-This means having blueprints, rulers, and compasses on the table.
-Also, zeppelins in a steam rising above hot coffee.
-And a girl in goggles working at 5 a.m. and drinking espresso after espresso to just finish this one project.
+If your hero is a steampunk engineer, then use blueprints, rulers, and compasses on the table.
+Also, zeppelins in steam rising above hot coffee.

-But!
-I assure you, you can make do with the bare minimum amount.
+Sure, getting props for a steampunk scene is tricky, especially when photographing coffee.
+But I assure you, you can make do with the bare minimum amount of coffee props!
 And you can make lots of it yourself.
-Drawn by hand blueprints, paper blimp, and spray-painted goggles are good enough for a photo.

 Be careful with hot water and watch for the safety of any electronic equipment.
 And check out our tutorial on shooting smoke to get the lighting scheme and some useful tips.

-A slightly harder way to add action is to shoot splashes.
-For a first try, I recommend shooting from the side, using a smooth background and dropping a sugar cube into a cup.
+A slightly harder way to add action in coffee photography is to shoot splashes.
+For your first try, I recommend shooting from the side, using a smooth background, and dropping a sugar cube into a cup.

-Shooting from above is a bit trickier because if you need another iteration, you won’t be able to just merge a clean shot and a shot with a splash together.
+Shooting from above is a bit trickier because if you need another iteration, you can’t just merge a clean shot and the splash shot.
 You would need to clean up the background first.

 Seize this opportunity to talk about your dreams and adventures.
-Drink coffee, take wonderful pictures and stay inspired!
+Drink coffee, take beautiful pictures, and stay inspired!